As a web and digital accessibility software company we feel it’s vital that we understand and recognise the impact of colour blindness.

 What can website owners do differently to make their websites more inclusive to people with colour-blindness?

 In web design (or any design for that matter) things that make a difference are not only using colours to distinguish differences, but using good contrast ratios and colour charts.
-The No Coffee vision simulator is a useful digital design tool that can help designers.

 If you could wave a magic wand, what single thing would you improve in terms of the use of colour?